unstoppabledomains/resolution-browser-extension/README.md

 ### Prerequisites

-Ensure that you have `node` (version 16) and `yarn` installed on your machine.
+Ensure that `node` (version 16) and `yarn` are installed on your machine.
 If not, you can install it via [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/install).

 ### Running locally